dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 ### `--[no-]precompile`

-Precompiles executables in immediate dependencies (`true` by default).
+By default, pub precompiles executables in immediate dependencies (`--precompile`).
+To prevent precompilation, use `--no-precompile`.

 {{site.alert.info}}
   *Problems?*